John Sinclair (poet): The John Sinclair Foundation

-Sinclair's broadcasts were a vibrant mix of music, storytelling, and thought-provoking commentary, making them a unique platform for cultural and social exploration.

 Personal life and death

 Sinclair was married twice.
 His marriage to Magdalene (Leni) Sinclair ended in divorce in 1988, after a legal separation in 1977.
 The marriage produced two daughters, Marion "Sunny" and Celia. in 1967 and 1970.
 Near the end of his life, his daughters were caretakers during his final illness.
 His second wife was Patricia (Penny) Brown, who he married in 1989.